Education IT Services for Remote and Hybrid Learning: Best Practices

 Training should extend to students and their families.
 Help parents understand their role as a “Learning Coach” by offering webinars, FAQs, and resources on data privacy and online safety.
 Ensure students receive instruction on navigating platforms, digital literacy, and online collaboration.

-Establish Scalable Support
+Establish Scalable and Ongoing Support

 Remote and hybrid learning requires continuous technical support.
 This support should be available to everyone through multiple channels, including helpdesks, online resource libraries, video tutorials, and peer-to-peer forums.
 Consider training tech-savvy students and younger educators to mentor their peers, creating a self-sustaining culture of digital skill-building.